google/truth/usage.md

 Truth is extensible in a couple of ways - new assertions, and alternative behaviors on failure.

-#### Supporting new types or alternative proposition for known types.
+#### Supporting new types or alternative check for known types.

-One can add additional (or alternative) sets of propositions via subtypes of Subject and Subject.Factory and the about() method.
+One can add additional (or alternative) sets of checks via subtypes of Subject and Subject.Factory and the about() method.
 An example of this can be found in [this test of about() delegation](https://github.com/google/truth/blob/master/core/src/test/java/com/google/common/truth/delegation/DelegationTest.java).

-One could add a new Subject for one's custom type, or treat a type as if it were another, say, to treat strings as if they were URIs, etc. Subject.Factory provides a means by which one can link a type to a given Subject which contains propositions about that type.
+One could add a new Subject for one's custom type, or treat a type as if it were another, say, to treat strings as if they were URIs, etc. Subject.Factory provides a means by which one can link a type to a given Subject which contains checks about that type.

-#### Interpretations of proposition failure
+#### Interpretations of check failure

 Additional or alternative strategies for failure can be created by implementing a FailureStrategy and providing a hook for it.
 Examples of different failure